- Find a Trail

 The Angelica Creek Trail, in Reading's suburbs, begins at a scenic stretch of the Schuylkill River Trail, then goes south along the river a short...

-The Exeter Scenic River Trail follows the north shore of the Schuylkill River.
+The Exeter Scenic River Trail traces the north bank of the Schuylkill River.
 The tree-lined route provides views of the river and runs to the...

 TrailLink is a free service provided by Rails-to-Trails Conservancy (a non-profit) and we need your support!